Food Service Management Company (FSMC)

 - An increase to the bid price is limited to no more than the increase in the Consumer Price Index for Urban Consumers (CPI-U) for the New York-Northeastern New Jersey area.
 (Please visit www.bls.gov/ro2/cpinynj.html for the appropriate extension percentage)

-- Going out to bid prior to submitting the bid for approval to our office will result in withholding reimbursement and/or potential loss of funds.
+- Going out to bid prior to submitting the pre-bid for approval to our office may result in withholding reimbursement and/or potential loss of funds.

 - Significantly changing menu items offered to students that result in higher costs to the FSMC are material changes to the food service operation and will require re-bidding of the current contract.